tsingmessage/tsingmessage.github.io/_projects/7_project.md

 Datailed Tasks:<br>
 This project is divided into 3 phase:<br>
 Phase I: To explore the connection between the hand skeleton (e.g., length of the finger) and facial morphology<br>
-  Step 1: Develop a pipeline to automatically derive measurements (e.g, length of the finger) from x-ray hand skeleton image<br>
+1. Develop a pipeline to automatically derive measurements (e.g, length of the finger) from x-ray hand skeleton image<br>
-  Step 2: Derive measurements from the facial mesh image.
+2. Derive measurements from the facial mesh image.
 This part was done already.<br>
-  Step 3: Perform analysis to calculate the connection between hand measurements and facial measurements. <br>
+3. Perform analysis to calculate the connection between hand measurements and facial measurements. <br>
 Phase II: To further explore the grow patterns of the connection, in 9 to 13 years old children data<br>
   To be explored...<br>
 Phase III: If there exist some connections, try to explain the underlying mechanism (e.g., genetic determinants)<br>